gavv/gavv.github.io/content/articles/017-cpp-help-wanted.md

 I've prepared a bunch of issues explaining details of futher tests that need to be developed.
 Current test skeleton is written in C++17 with the use of Google Test.

-## What is beginner-friendly?
+## Beginner friendly

+Both projects are friendly to beginners.
 By saying that, I basically mean two things:

 * The code base is small.
 You can dive into it rather quickly.
 * I'll be happy to provide code review.